 “Our efforts with the painting were highly successful”~ Sir Robin Knox-Johnston.

-“Roaring Forties” and the signed ‘Heritage’ prints for collectors was specially commissioned by Robin and Sue Knox-Johnston for his 50th birthday.
+“Roaring Forties” and the signed ‘Heritage’ prints for collectors was specially commissioned by Robin and Sue Knox-Johnston.

 Nice quote with my thanks to Dr. Rob Richardson DDS

 Robin and Suzanne were childhood sweethearts, were divorced before he left on the Golden Globe in 1968.
 They romantically remarried after he returned.

 For long weeks Robin ‘disappeared’, all contact was lost.
 Obituaries were prepared, then he spoke with a British Tanker in the Atlantic; he was nearing home.

 His very readable, absorbing story can be found in his book, “A World of My Own“.

 This painting has become famous, attracting world wide publicity in journals as varied as The Times (of London), Lloyds List International to Reader’s Digest and continues to do so.

 Winning or losing do not seem the crux’s of the matter as you listen to one of yachting’s seminal figures explain his motives.

 Age 26 at the time of the voyage, more recently aged 79, Robin said, “I hope this shows people sailing is a sport you can do from cradle to grave, and I’m not intending to rush to my grave,” he said from his yacht.